 Annual business pitch competition awarding $50,000 to recognize, reward and accelerate U of T’s innovative technologies and startups during Entrepreneurship@UofT Week in March.

-U of T Post-Docs and Graduate students can be awarded $50,000-$100,000 to assist in their research and professional development.
+U of T Post-Docs and Graduate students can be awarded $50,000 to assist in their research and professional development in the areas of AI, machine learning, advanced data analysis, and/or security.

 U of T faculty are eligible to receive up to $100,000 to help with technology development, commercialization and knowledge transfer.